 Wild Things (Year Two) is a continuation of the first year’s course, aimed at deepening our exploration of the wonderful wild herbs growing all around us.
 It builds on existing knowledge of botany, ecology, foraging and sensory herbalism.
 Like Year One the classroom sessions are made up of a mixture of theoretical and practical activities, and we will visit a range of new habitats and species on our herb walks including trips to the seashore and the fungal layers of forest & field.

-In 2022 there are two options for the course: Online on our platform on Coursecraft, or the ‘Blended’ Option which combines the online course with 7 in person herb walks in the central belt of Scotland.
+In 2024 there are two options for the course: Online on our platform on Podia, or the ‘Blended’ Option which combines the online course with 4 in person seasonal sessions in the central belt of Scotland.

 - Build onto knowledge of plant, algae and fungi species and wider botanical families